mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-tcp.md

 window size of the corresponding TCP, so that no excessive data needs to be buffered.

-In order to take advantage of the several access networks to which the client is connected, we define a way of grouping the QUIC connections in a single tunneling session.
-This allows steering the TCP flows mapped to a QUIC stream of a given connection to another QUIC stream part of another QUIC connection in the tunneling session.

 # Connection establishment

 During the connection establishment, the concentrator can control the number of connections bytestreams that can be opened initially by setting the initial_max_streams_bidi QUIC transport parameter as defined in
 {{I-D.ietf-quic-transport}}.

-# Joining a tunneling session {#sec-joining}

-Joining a tunneling session allows pausing and resuming tunneled bytestreams from one QUIC connection to the other.
-The messages used for joining a tunneling session are described in {{I-D.piraux-quic-tunnel}}.

 # Messages format